Marlpzg/UVa-Solutions/README.md

-# My personal space for Competitive Programming Execises
+# My personal space for Competitive Programming Exercises
 This repository contains my solutions to competitive programming problems from the UVa Online Judge.